-the Local Government Pension Scheme (LGPS) for staff employed under NJC terms and conditions - this is a defined benefit plan where the authority and the employee's pay contributions into a fund, calculated at a level intended to balance the pensions liabilities and investment assets.
-This plan is administered by the Merseyside Pension Fund the Teachers' Pension Scheme (TPS) for those employed under Teachers' terms and conditions, administered by Teachers' Pensions on behalf of the Department for Education.
+the Local Government Pension Scheme (LGPS) for staff employed under NJC terms and conditions - this is a defined benefit plan where the authority and the employees pay

+- contributions into a fund, calculated at a level intended to balance the pensions liabilities and investment assets.
+This plan is administered by the Merseyside Pension Fund - the Teachers' Pension Scheme (TPS) for those employed under Teachers' terms and conditions, administered by Teachers' Pensions on behalf of the Department for Education.
 The TPS is a statutory scheme subject to the Teachers' Pensions Regulations 1997 (as amended).
-It provides Teachers with defined benefits upon their retirement, and the authority contributes towards the cost by making contributions based on a percentage of members' pensionable salaries in the Balance Sheet.
+It provides Teachers with defined benefits upon their retirement, and the authority contributes towards the cost by making contributions based on a percentage of members' pensionable salaries

+Both schemes provide defined benefits to members (retirement lump sums and pensions), earned as employees work / worked for the authority.
+These benefits are related to a combination of pay and service.

+However, the arrangements for the TPS scheme mean that liabilities for these benefits cannot ordinarily be identified specifically to the authority.
+In accordance with IAS 19 Employee Benefits, the schemes are therefore accounted for as if they were defined contribution schemes and, consequently, no liability for future payments of benefits is recognised in the Balance Sheet.
 The respective Directorate line in the Comprehensive Income and Expenditure Statement is charged with the employer's contributions payable to TPS in the year and payments relating to the scheme members.

-Both schemes provide defined benefits to members (retirement lump sums and pensions), earned as employees work/ worked for the authority.
-These benefits are related to a combination of pay and service.

-However, the arrangements for the TPS scheme means that liabilities for these benefits cannot ordinarily be identified specifically to the authority.
-In accordance with IAS 19 Employee Benefits, the schemes are therefore accounted for as if they were defined contribution schemes and, consequently, no liability for future payments of benefits is recognised